omriarad/mcas/info/MCAS_notes_on_dax.md

 ```

-## Referencing files in a configuration
+## Referencing DAX storage in a configuration

-In the JSON configuration, you may specify a devdax character special file to an fsdax-backed directory.
+In the JSON configuration, you may specify a devdax character special file or an fsdax-backed directory.
-This configuration specifies one of each, although - absent special circumsstances - it would be best to
+This sample iline from a configuration specifies one of each, although - absent special circumsstances - it would be best to
 stick to an single type, probably fsdax.

 ```